doctorandrewbrown/flask-resource-keeper/README.md

 | As a site user, I would like to create a new resource category
 | As a site user, I would like to create a new resource within a category
 | As a site user, I would like to view existing categories
-| As a retuning site user, I would like to view stored resources by category with a short note describing the resource.
+| As a site user, I would like to view stored resources by category with a short note describing the resource.
 | As a site user, I would like to be able to access a resource (ie go to that url).
 | As a site user, I would like to be able to edit a resource.
 | As a site user, I would like to be able to edit a category name
 | As a site user, I would like to be able to move a resource to a different category
 | As a site user, I would like to be able to delete a resource
 | As a site user, I would like to be able to delete a category
-| As a site user, I would like to have custom error pages displayed where appropriate
+| As a site user, I would like to have custom error pages (http error codes 500 and 404) displayed where appropriate
-| As a site user, I would like to be able to easily return to home page via main navigation ie Brand and Home links
+| As a site user, I would like to be able to easily return to home page via main navigation (ie Brand and Home links).
+| As a site user, I would like immediate visual feedback when creating a new category
+| As a site user, I would like immediate visual feedback when creating a new resource
+| As a site user, I would like immediate visual feedback when deleting a category
+| As a site user, I would like immediate visual feedback when deleting a resource
+| As a site user, I would like immediate visual feedback when updating a category
+| As a site user, I would like immediate visual feedback when updating a resource

 ||
 ## Features
 - The features included were intended to test the user stories detailed above.